 Iwan Baan: Not really, actually I know nothing about it.
 I think an amazing architectural work shows it usefulness to the community at that certain location.
 That’s my concern and I try to develop from it.
 Usually when I’m in a specific place, everything will be right where they are.
 I still think I don’t much about architecture but I’m used to feeling a space naturally.

-It can be seen that photos taken from above have taken a big role in Iwan’s projects even before the emergence of flycam, They required lots of effort and helicopters.
-But now when flycam has become common, is your approach affected by that fact?
+It can be seen that photos taken from above have taken a big role in Iwan’s projects even before the emergence of drone, They required lots of effort and helicopters.
+But now when drone has become common, is your approach affected by that fact?

 Iwan Baan: It’s the same as a camera.
 Nowadays everybody owns a smartphone that can take pictures.
 In the end how to use it and tell stories depends on the photographers.
 That’s what creates a true photo.

-You used to say in an interview that there’s no such thing as norm – everthing adapts to difference circumstances.
+You used to say in an interview that there’s no such thing as norm – everything adapts to difference circumstances.
 Who do you think decides what’s normal and off-course?

 Iwan Baan: We all have concept about how a building should look like.
 This is where architects come in, they make us think differently about the appearance of a space and building.
 As the ones we’re in right right now, we see how materials are made and how a corporation affect our daily life.
 But when it comes to a certain community, you and I will hardly find a way to live there, while the people have already built everything and to them it’s the perfect solution.
 What seems to be harsh and impossible is totally normal for the locals.
 When they see me with the camera, they’ll ask: “What’s to look for here?”.
 It’s really interesting for me when I get to see so many lifestyles.